 UC Davis rules, designations, and procedures probably differ from your former institution.
 Don't make assumptions.
-See an adviser, read the General Catalog, and know the deadlines given in the Class Schedule and Registration Guide (CSRG) to clarify questions or avoid possible misunderstandings.
+See an adviser, read the General Catalog, and know the deadlines given in the Quarter Dates and Deadlines Calendar to clarify questions or avoid possible misunderstandings.

 Here are a few examples of information unique to UC Davis:

 You cannot drop courses after the drop deadline.
 UCD does not give W's for dropped courses.
 Instead we have strict drop deadlines.
 If you want to drop a course you must do so before the appropriate deadline.
 Requests for drops after deadlines must be accompanied by documentation that proves something catastrophic and beyond your control happened to you after the drop deadline.
 Dropped courses are not listed on your transcript.

 So how do you learn all this stuff?
 See an adviser, read the General Catalog, and know the deadlines given in the Quarter Dates and Deadlines Calendar.